vladyslav-pauk/grad-stats/docs/ScraperDocs.md

 The pipeline can automatically adjust to changes in web page structures by re-running the generation process, eliminating the need for manual updates and reducing maintenance demands.
 By modifying the prompt, this approach can be easily adapted to a specific task.
-We can target specifically PhD students, or generally, students with specific traits.
+We can target specifically graduate students, or generally, students with specific traits.
 This is difficult to achieve using NLP models or generic pattern matching without hand-crafted rules.

 ## Architecture